bloopyboop/bevy_camera_bug/README.md

 - Release: FPS do not drop each frame, instead only when the viewport's X size is large and Y size small.
 The FPS returns to normal for small X size and large Y size.
 - Debug and Release: bevy will crash when the viewport is very long and thin (error message is commented in 'main.rs')

-This does not occur when the area remains constant, even if the viewport is moving.
+None of the above bugs occur when the viewport's area remains constant, even if the viewport is moving.
 Resizing the window will restore the FPS, but does not permanently fix the issue.